rametechie/Custom_UI_Library/README.md

 # Compose_custom_ui
 Create a UI library with custom widgets for a mobile application using Jetpack Compose.
-Create a sample app with these UI widget to test your custom widgets.
 Used material design and its assets for this assignment.
+Library available in https://github.com/rametechie/Custom_UI_Library/packages/2501100.

 # Running Android UI test
 ./gradlew connectedAndroidTest